eevanwong/6-Degrees-of-NBA/README.md

 ## Future Updates

-1. Hosting so that users can try it out for themselves.
+1. Hosting so that users can try it out for themselves (Firebase?).

 2. Add legacy pictures to showcase older brands that were rebranded.

+3. Automation of web scraping to update database (requires hosting of database though)